courros/hnco/README.md

 ### Limitations

 The library only handles fixed-sized bit vectors.
-Size is set at runtime.

 The scripts currently do not run `hnco` in parallel.
 However, it is possible to split a `plan.json` in two or four and run the simulations